underpig1/octos/readme.md

 # Share your Wallpaper
 Once you make your own awesome wallpaper, share it for other people to download from the Octos explore page.

 See the [publishing guide](https://underpig1.github.io/octos/docs/?t=publishing) for more details.
-Visit the [Octos community](https://github.com/underpig1/octos-community/tree/master) to see more mods available for download.
+Visit the [community library](https://github.com/underpig1/octos-community/tree/master) to see more mods available for download.